-Mickey’s Not So Scary Halloween Party got a few new things this year and we couldn’t wait to see it all so we could tell you all about it!
-The new fireworks show, Disney’s Not So Spooky Spectacular Fireworks replaced Hallowishes this year and if you’re planning to see this show, we have a few tips for you to make the most of it!
+Mickey’s Not So Scary Halloween Party at Magic Kingdom just got a new Disney Halloween Fireworks Show.
+Disney’s Not So Spooky Spectacular Fireworks replaced Hallowishes and if you’re planning to see this show, we have a few tips for you to make the most of it!
 But remember, this fireworks show is only available at Mickey’s Not So Scary Halloween Party.
 So, if you want to see it in Magic Kingdom, make sure to buy a Party ticket.
-Here are 5 tips for viewing Disney’s Not So Spooky Spectacular!
+Here are 5 tips for viewing Disney’s Not So Spooky Spectacular Fireworks Show!

-The new fireworks show takes place at 10:15 pm so it’s basically sandwiched in between the first and second Boo To You Parade.
-If you’re hoping to get a great spot, we recommend finding your place 15-30 minutes before the show starts depending on the crowd levels at your party.
+This Disney Halloween Fireworks show takes place at 10:15 pm so it’s basically sandwiched in between the first and second Boo To You Parade.
+If you’re hoping to get a great spot, we recommend finding your place 30-60 minutes before the show starts depending on the crowd levels at your party.

 Don’t Stand Too Close

-Disney’s Not So Spooky Spectacular not only features fireworks but also projections on the castle and the spires on the side.
+The Not So Spooky Spectacular Disney Halloween Fireworks Show not only features fireworks but also projections on the castle and the spires on the side.
 If you’re too close, not only will you miss the projections, but you won’t be able to see the full effect of the projections on Cinderella’s Castle.

 Don’t Stand Too Far Away

-In addition to fireworks and projections, Disney’s Not So Spectacular also features Jack Skellington himself!
+In addition to fireworks and projections, the Disney Halloween Fireworks show also features Jack Skellington himself!
 He tells a Halloween story right from Cinderella Castle and if you’re too far away, you won’t be able to see him.
 The best spot in our opinion is slightly in front of the Partners Statue.
 You’ll be able to see most of the projections and fireworks and won’t miss seeing The Pumpkin King in all his glory.